-To ensure that the level and pace of development proposed within the county is within its capacity to deliver without significant environmental harm.
+To ensure that the level and pace of development proposed within the County is within its capacity to deliver without environmental harm or disturbing its rural nature (as Secretary of State James Brokenshire promised).

-To reverse recent decline and ensure environmental net gain within Oxfordshire over the period to 2050, in line with the Government's 25 year plan for the environment.
+To reverse recent decline and ensure environmental net gain within Oxfordshire over the period to 2050, in line with the Government's 25 year plan for the environment and 2017 Heritage Statement.

-We also note that the environmental context section omits mention of Conservation Target Areas, which are a key consideration in achieving the stated ambition of a net gain in biodiversity.
+We note that the environmental context section omits mention of Conservation Target Areas, which are a key consideration in achieving the stated ambition of a net gain in biodiversity.